k0retux/fuddly/docs/source/scenario.rst

   This type of callback takes the additional parameter ``feedback`` filled by the framework with the target and/or probes feedback further to the current step data sending.
-It is an object :class:`framework.database.FeedbackHandler` that provides the handful method :meth:`framework.database.FeedbackHandler.iter_entries` which returns a generator that iterates
+It is an object :class:`framework.database.FeedbackGate` that provides the handful method :meth:`framework.database.FeedbackGate.iter_entries` which returns a generator that iterates
   over:

     - all the feedback entries associated to a specific feedback ``source`` provided as a parameter---and for each entry the triplet ``(status, timestamp, content)`` is provided;
     - all the feedback entries if the ``source`` parameter is ``None``---and for each entry the 4-uplet ``(source, status, timestamp, content)`` is provided.
-Note that for such kind of iteration, the :class:`framework.database.FeedbackHandler` object can also be directly used as an iterator---avoiding a call to :meth:`framework.database.FeedbackHandler.iter_entries`.
+Note that for such kind of iteration, the :class:`framework.database.FeedbackGate` object can also be directly used as an iterator---avoiding a call to :meth:`framework.database.FeedbackGate.iter_entries`.

   This object can also be tested as a boolean object, returning False if there is no feedback at all.